bbohlender/cgv/README.md

 1. `npm install` to install the library dependencies
 2. `npm run build` to build the cgv library
-3. `cd web` to move into the frontend path
+3. `cd web` to move into the frontend folder
 4. `npm run install` to install the frontend dependencies
 5. `npm run dev` to start the frontend

-`no access http://localhost:3000/shape or http://localhost:3000/arithmetic to access the respective domain editor`
+`now access http://localhost:3000/shape or http://localhost:3000/arithmetic to access the respective domain editor`

 ### Folder Structure